awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

    kubectl get deployments -l k8s-app=kube-dns -n kube-system
    ```

    The example output is as follows\.
 This cluster is using CoreDNS for DNS resolution, but your cluster might return `kube-dns` instead\.
+Your output might look different depending on the version of `kubectl` that you're using\.

    ```
    NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE